w3c/wcag-act-rules/content/rules/bisz58/proposed.md

 For each target, the _time_ from the content [attribute value][] is 0.
 To determine the _time_, run the [shared declarative refresh steps][] on the `meta` element as described in the [HTML refresh state](https://html.spec.whatwg.org/multipage/semantics.html#attr-meta-http-equiv-refresh).

-## Assumptions

-- This rule assumes that no functionality was provided by the website for the user to adjust the timer.

-## Accessibility Support

-Not all major web browsers parse the value of the `content` attribute in the same way.
-Some major browsers, when they are unable to parse the value, default to a 0 seconds delay, whereas others will not redirect at all.
-This can cause some pages to be inapplicable for this rule, while still having a redirect in a minority of web browsers.

 ## Background

 The `meta http-equiv="refresh"` directive is an HTML tag used to instruct browsers to automatically refresh or reload a web page after a specified time interval.
 This can be useful for updating content dynamically or redirecting users to another page.